ThomasCode23/TinyLM/README.md

 # TinyLM

 TinyLM is an experimental project aimed at creating a small, efficient language model capable of basic conversational inference.
 The goal is to train a coherent language model on modest hardware and with limited data, making it accessible for research, education, and resource-constrained applications.
-This repository contains the code and documentation for training and deploying TinyLM inference.
-Bring your own dataset.
+This repository contains the code and documentation for training and deploying TinyLM inference. **Bring your own dataset**.

 ## Overview